adrian154/blog/blogposts/tls.md

 [*This post is part of a series.*](internet-series.html)

 The Internet is, by default, not secure.
 In TCP and below, everything is transferred in plaintext; an attacker could snoop on your communications or, worse, masquerade as the person you think you're talking to.
 Yet today, most users don't have to worry about those kinds of attacks.
 Why not?
-The answer is **Transport Layer Security**, which transparently secures much of the modern Web.
+The answer is the **Transport Layer Security** protocol, which transparently secures much of the modern Web.
 Strap in, because we're about to learn some cryptography.

 # Conceptual Overview

-TLS aims to create a secure channel with these three properties: **confidentiality**, **authenticity**, and **integrity**.
+TLS aims to create a secure channel with three properties: **confidentiality**, **authenticity**, and **integrity**.
 These three properties go hand in hand, but each one has a distinct meaning.

 ## Confidentiality

-It's pretty easy to see why confidentiality is important.
-Nobody wants a third party to be able to read your communications, because that would obviously compromise your security.
+It's pretty easy to see why confidentiality is important: nobody wants a third party to be able to read your communications.
 The solution is to encrypt your data with a cipher, an algorithm which accepts a plaintext and a key and produces a ciphertext, such that it is easy to retrieve the plaintext if you have the key, but virtually impossible without it.
 When a cipher uses the same key to encrypt and decrypt data, it is called a [symmetric cipher](https://en.wikipedia.org/wiki/Symmetric-key_algorithm).

 Symmetric ciphers are great because they're usually very fast and very secure, but they do have one weakness: key exchange.
 The two communicating parties need to figure out a way to share a secret key without the possibility of anyone else obtaining it.
 This creates a bit of a chicken-and-egg problem; after all, they can't establish a private means of communication without negotiating a key first, which just brings us back to square one.
 To solve this problem, we need to get a little more clever.